Student Resources and Policies

 Recording

 Additional recording time may be available at the request of the student’s applied private lesson instructor.
+Requests for additional recording time may be submitted to the Production Coordinator and must be approved by the Dean and Assistant Vice President of Operations and Facilities.

 In case of medical emergency, parents authorize the Colburn School to obtain whatever medical treatment for the student that the School deems necessary or advisable, and the parent agrees to bear all costs and expenses related to such medical treatment.